g3zil/grapeDRF_doppler_model/README.md

 2024-07-26 00:00:00,1,13.68,238.466,138.634,nan,1813.192,1826.658,1865.551,-4.324\
 2024-07-26 00:00:00,2,33.07,nan,218.983,221.31,1813.605,1942.765,2077.204,-7.736\

-_Note that there is probably an issue (SEptember 2025) with PyLap's own Doppler computation._
+_Note that there is probably an issue (September 2025) with PyLap's own Doppler computation._